More information coming soon!

 The Little Black Dress Initiative (LBDI) is an advocacy campaign that seeks to raise community awareness on the issue of barriers developing the full potential of women.
-Throughout the week of September 16-20, 2019, advocates will wear the same black dress (or outfit) for 5 (five) consecutive days to illustrate the effects how life circumstances can impact women’s access to resources, confidence and professional opportunities.
+Advocates will wear the same black dress (or outfit) for 5 (five) consecutive days to illustrate the effects how life circumstances can impact women’s access to resources, confidence and professional opportunities.

-By wearing a button that reads “Ask me about my Dress,” advocates invite dialogue among colleagues, friends, and strangers to raise awareness about this important issue.
-This will be a week-long initiative to support WIN Recovery.
-The purpose is not just to wear the same black dress/outfit; but to discuss the needs in our community and what we can do to help.
-If you would like to support our initiative by wearing a LBDI button please contact email@example.com.
-JLCU members buttons will also be provided at the September General Member Meeting.
+In the Fall of 2019 the members of JLCU and the community wore buttons that read “Ask me about my Dress,” which invited dialogue among colleagues, friends, and strangers to raise awareness about this important issue supporting WIN Recovery.
+The purpose was not just to wear the same black dress/outfit; but to discuss the needs in our community and what we can do to help.

 More about WIN Recovery…